emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 - (Topic 28: Decoupling) How often do you make a change and encounter seemingly unrelated unit tests start failing?
 Is this a problem with just a few packages/namespaces or services, or many of them?
 How would you start to address this?
 - (Topic 29: Juggling the Real World) Where could your team benefit from using finite state machines or pub/sub processing?
 - (Topic 29: Juggling the Real World) Which of the responsive patterns do you think make sense to use across domain boundaries, and which do you think don't: finite state machines, the observer/callback pattern, pub/sub, and reactive programming with streams?
-- (Topic 32: Configuration) What do you think of all the ways we have at Attentive to externalize configuration (AWS SSM parameter store, AWS secrets manager, Spring properties files, etc.)?
-- - (Topic 32: Configuration) Does your team make use of any configuration APIs with a polling mechanism?
+- (Topic 32: Configuration) Does your organization have one common way to configure your services, or are there multiple different options?
+If there are multiple different options, what is your opinion of th

 ## Chapter 6